-2.1.4 - CDL Pre-trip Vehicle Inspection Test
+CDL Pre-trip Vehicle Inspection Test

-In order to obtain a CDL you will be required to pass a pre-trip vehicle inspection test.
+In order to obtain a CDL you will be required to pass a pretrip vehicle inspection test.
 You will be tested to see if you know whether your vehicle is safe to drive.
-You will be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.
+You will be asked to do a pre-trip inspection of your vehicle and explain to the tester what you would inspect and why.
 The following seven-step inspection method should be useful.

-2.1.5 - Seven-step Inspection Method
+Seven-step Inspection Method

-Method of Inspection.
+Method of inspection.
 You should do a pre-trip inspection the same way each time so you will learn all the steps and be less likely to forget something.

-Approaching the Vehicle.
+Approaching the vehicle.
 Notice general condition.
 Look for damage or vehicle leaning to one side.
 Look under the vehicle for fresh oil, coolant, grease, or fuel leaks.
 Check the area around the vehicle for hazards to vehicle movement (people, other vehicles, objects, low-hanging wires, limbs, etc.).